mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

 ## Context and Problem Statement

 Through the first 7 months of 2025, 32 out 160 (20%) experiments had at least one error due to a query hitting BigQuery's 6 hour limit for query execution time.
-While a number of factors influence the metrics query time, most prominent among them are: number/complexity of metrics, and amount of data processed.
-This proposal seeks to address the latter by reducing the numbers of days to query in any metrics query.
+A further 6 of these 160 (4%) failed due to exhausting compute resources during query execution, for a total of 24% of experiments with failures due to resource issues executing the metrics query.
+While a number of factors influence the metrics query time, the most prominent ones that we can affect in Jetstream are: number/complexity of metrics, and amount of data processed.

 ## Decision Drivers